diogovalentte/spotify-releases-notify/README.md

 It does it by running an API where you can login with your Spotify account and do requests to notify new releases.
 The API is projected to notify all releases from a specific day, so you should run it only once a day.

+Notifications are sent to a [Ntfy](https://github.com/binwiederhier/ntfy) topic.

 # How to install

 ## Docker

-1. Create a [Spotify app](https://developer.spotify.com/dashboard).
+1. Create a [Spotify app](https://developer.spotify.com/dashboard) to get a client ID and secret.
 It'll be used to get your followed artists and releases.

 - App name and description can be anything you want.
 - Redirect URL should be an URL where you can access the container's API from your web-browser + `/spotify/callback`.
 Examples: